jvandenaardweg/sort-by-property/README.md

 blogPosts.sort(sortByProperty('author.name', 'asc'));
 ```

+## Features
+- Type-safety and Typescript autocompletion on the properties you try to sort
+- Define nested property to sort on using a path string like: `"author.name"`
 - Supports sorting by `string`, `number`, `Date` and `BigInt` values.
 - Handles `null` and `undefined` values gracefully by moving the object to the end of the array.